 About the School

-Handsworth Grammar is part of the Grammar Schools in Birmingham, the King Edward VI Foundation and the King Edward VI Academy Trust.
-We provide a stimulating and educationally successful environment for our pupils – accepting Boys from age 11 to 16 as well as Boys and Girls at Sixth Form level.
-We accept children who have passed the 11+ from Birmingham and the surrounding area including our local community.
+King Edward VI Handsworth Grammar School for Boys (HGS) is part of the Grammar Schools in Birmingham, the King Edward VI Foundation, and the King Edward VI Academy Trust.
+We provide a stimulating and educationally successful environment for our pupils – accepting boys from age 11 to 16 as well as boys and girls into our Sixth Form.
+We welcome applications from children within our catchment area and beyond – to be considered for a place, children must have sat the entrance test and achieved the qualifying score.

-At HGS we understand that while academic qualifications are important, education must be broader than that alone.
-Through the ethos and activities of the School, we strive to have a positive impact upon the students’ spiritual, moral, social, cultural and academic development and values.
+At HGS education goes far beyond academic qualifications must be broader than that alone.
+Through the ethos and activities of the school, we strive to have a positive impact upon the students’ spiritual, moral, social, cultural, and academic development, and values.

 King Edward VI Foundation Birmingham Sustainability Statement